alexisbellido/dockerize-django/README.rst

 Overview
 ------------------------------------------

-* Create a directory for your project and clone this repository inside it.
-This is what we'll call the project directory.
+* Create a directory for your project, *your-project* in the example below, and clone this repository inside it.
+We'll call this the main project directory.
-* Clone your Django project in the project directory and call it *django-project".
+* Clone your Django project in the main project directory and call it *django-project".
 * Create another directory called "django-apps" and clone your custom Django applications there.

 Your directory structure should look like this:

 .. code-block:: bash

-  - project
+  - ~/your-project
     -- dockerize-django (this repository)
     -- django-project
     -- django-apps
       ---- django-awesome-app
       ---- django--tiny-app

-Most Docker commands here should be run from the project directory and will refer to it as "$PWD".
+Most Docker commands in this document should be run from the main project directory and will refer to it as "$PWD".

 If running locally for development, it uses one HAProxy container to load balance containers running Varnish that cache Nginx in front Gunicorn.
 Usually just one Docker host takes care of all containers.